 A pale centre and deformed growth are typical signs of too little light.
 Offer at least an hour of direct sunlight, especially in the winter months, to provide the vital nutrients that'll be converted into plant sugars.

 Scorched or browned edges are the result of too little water and over-exposure to the sun.
 Although Adromischus are a superb choice for plants in sunny locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Gradually increase the amount of light every week, starting from an indirect location to a few hours of morning/evening sun over the course of a few weeks.
 Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot (in the spring) to wrap the roots around moister soil.

 Irregular watering regimes are most likely to cause stunted growth with sudden leaf-loss.
 Although under-watering is far better than over-doing it with Adromischus, you shouldn't test its ability to endure long-lived droughts too often, especially if it's situated in direct sunlight!

 Charles Antoine Lemaire first described the genus in 1852, during an extensive voyage to Southern Africa in the late 1840s.
 He used the Greek words, adros & mischos, meaning thick stems, to describe the typical traits of many mature species within the new genus.

 12° - 25°C (50° - 78°F)